MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/work-mps-xml.md

 ```

- The following is a section-by-section explanation of what the type definition contains.
+ The following is a section-by-section explanation of what the type definition contains:

  **The ClassTypes section**